jboliv01/react-portfolio/posts/de-zc-w1.md

 Now that we've registered our server, we can demonstrate how our connection details remain after we exit our docker container.

-In you're terminal where you last ran `docker compose up` use the `CTRL + C` to exit the container.
-Now run the container again and you will notice a slight difference.
+In you're terminal where you last ran `docker compose up`, use the command `CTRL + C` to exit the container.
+Now run the container again, and you should notice a slight difference.
 We are now being prompted to enter our password for our previously defined connection.
 This shows how our previously saved connection details remained across container runs.
 This is because we enabled a pgAdmin volume in our `docker-compose.yml` file.

 ![pgadmin-resgster](/de-zc/w1/pgadmin-connection-persistent.png)

 # Building a Python Ingestion Script

 Before we get into the actual code, I'd like to break down some of the libraries we are using.
 We utilize the `pandas` library to read our CSV file as well as to insert our data into our database. `sqlaclehmy` is used to instantiate a sql engine that allows us to connect to our database, prior to performing the insert.
 The `argparse` library allows us to pass parameters such as the URL of our CSV file, our database name, our database credentials, etc. into our script via the Git Bash terminal.
 I'll demonstrate further in the next section.
-Lastly, we use a for loop to step through our taxi dataframe and insert that data into our database.
-You may ask why we are using a for loop rather than just inserting all the data at once.
-The answer is we are utilizing a concept known as "chunk sizing", which breaks a large dataframe into multiple smaller pieces. i.e. say we have a dataframe with 1,000,000 records.
+Lastly, we use a for loop to iterate (step through) our taxi dataframe and insert that data into our database.

+You might ask why we are using a for loop rather than just inserting all the data at once.
+The answer is we are utilizing a concept known as "chunk sizing," which breaks a large dataframe into multiple smaller pieces.
+For example, say we have a dataframe with 1,000,000 records.
 With chunk sizing, we split that dataframe into 10 pieces, 100,000 records each and insert them sequentially using a for loop.
-This is better for memory management and is often more effecient.
+This is better for memory management and is often more effecient when handling larger datasets.

 ```
 import argparse